 Many companies, including Hostwinds and Kamatera, offer fixed-rate monthly or hourly billing on managed Windows VPS plans.

 A two-year deal is the best way to lock in elite hardware at Liquid Web at the lowest prices.
-The advantage of GoDaddy is integrated domain name management from the world’s largest registrar.
+Alternatively, the advantage of GoDaddy is integrated domain name management from the world’s largest registrar.

 To get started with a managed Windows VPS plan, look at the options provided by the companies listed and choose the one that best fits the requirements of your project.